-Report subject Youth Justice Service Youth Justice Plan for 2021/22 Meeting date 23 June 2021 Status Public Report Executive summary To present the Youth Justice Plan for 2021/22.
+Report subject Youth Justice Service - Annual Youth Justice Plan Meeting date 7 June 2022 Status Public Report Executive summary To present the Youth Justice Plan for 2022/23.
 There is a statutory requirement to publish an annual Youth Justice Plan which must provide specified information about the local provision of youth justice services.
-This report summarises the Youth Justice Plan for 2021/22, with a copy of the Plan appended.
+This report summarises the Youth Justice Plan for 2022/23, with a copy of the Plan appended.
 The Youth Justice Plan needs to be approved by the full Council.
-Recommendations It is RECOMMENDED that: Cabinet endorse the Youth Justice Plan so that Cabinet can recommend its approval to the Full Council Reason for recommendations Youth Offending Teams are required to publish an annual Youth Justice Plan which should be approved by the Local Authority for that Youth Offending Team.
+Recommendations It is RECOMMENDED that: Cabinet recommend its approval to the Full Council Reason for recommendations Youth Justice Services are required to publish an annual Youth Justice Plan which should be approved by the Local Authority for that Youth Justice Service.
 Dorset Combined Youth Justice Service works across both Bournemouth, Christchurch and Poole Council and Dorset Council.
 Approval is therefore sought from Bournemouth, Christchurch and Poole Council, as well as from Dorset Council.

-Portfolio Holder(s): Councillor Mike White, Portfolio Holder Children's Services Corporate Director Elaine Redding, Corporate Director, Children's Services Report Authors David Webb, Manager, Dorset Combined Youth Justice Service Wards Council-wide Classification For Recommendation
+Portfolio Holder(s): Councillor Mike White, Portfolio Holder Children's Services Corporate Director Cathi Hadley, Corporate Director, Children's Services Report Authors David Webb, Manager, Dorset Combined Youth Justice Service Wards Council-wide Classification For Recommendation